7 Things I Wish I’d Known Earlier In My Marketing Career

 I stayed because of the exciting challenges and opportunities.

-So many lessons have been learned.
-So many mistakes have been made.
-So many victories have been celebrated.
+So many lessons have been learned, so many mistakes have been made, and so many victories have been celebrated.

 You try.
 You fail.
 You learn.
 You grow.
 You move on.

-Every single week comes with its own set of challenges.
-Every win or loss will teach you something new and prepare you for the next challenge.
+Every week brings its own set of challenges.
+Every win or loss teaches you something new and prepares you for the next challenge.
 The learning never stops.

 What’s interesting is that the more you learn, the more you feel like you don’t know anything.
 It’s as if the more you eat, the hungrier you get.